 Bahia Palace Marrakech | 19th Century Masterpiece

-… The Bahia Palace Marrakech is a major historical monument built in the 19th century, and the most visited in Morocco, with 600,000 visitors per year.
+… FOLLOWING EARTHQUAKE, EL BAHIA PALACE IS NOW OPEN – The Bahia Palace Marrakech is a major historical monument built in the 19th century, and the most visited in Morocco, with 600,000 visitors per year.

 1/ Bahia Palace, Legacy of the Vizir time period